 On motion of Regent Roy, seconded by Regent Sam, the Board voted unanimously to adopt the Academic and Student Affairs Committee report of December 7, 2011.
 (Copy on file in the office of the Board of Regents.)

 PLANNING, RESEARCH AND PERFORMANCE COMMITTEE

-On behalf of Regent Stelly, Chair of the Planning, Research and Performance Committee, Dr. Larry Tremblay, Interim Deputy Commissioner for Academic and Student Affairs, presented the Planning, Research and Performance Committee Report of December 7, 2011.
+On behalf of Regent Stelly, Chair of the Planning, Research and Performance Committee, the Planning, Research and Performance Committee Report of December 7, 2011.